scottgallant/hpstr-jekyll-theme/_posts/2013-05-22-sample-post-images.md

 ---
+title: A Post with Images
+date: '2013-05-22 00:00:00'
+categories: []
 layout: post
-title: "A Post with Images"
-description: "Examples and code for displaying images in posts."
+description: Examples and code for displaying images in posts.
-tags: [sample post, images, test]
+tags:
+- sample post
+- images
+- test
+slug: sample-post-images
+draft: false

 ---
 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.

 ## Figures (for images or video)